RockyPraxe/GRIP/README.md

 ### The CI tutor support team
 > The Tutor support team in the Code Institute were always on hand to answer any queries or questions if things got too clouded.
-> I couldn't have done it without your help
+> I couldn't have done it without your help.
 > Regardless I do appreciate their guidance and support.

 [Back to Top of page](#contents)